rgambord/c99-doc/doc/sections/5/2/4/2/2/index.rst

 .. _9899_5.2.4.2.2p10:

+.. container:: snum

+   :ref:`10 <9899_5.2.4.2.2p10>`

-:ref:`10 <9899_5.2.4.2.2p10>` The values given in the following list shall be replaced by constant expressions with implementation-defined values that are greater than or equal to those shown:
+The values given in the following list shall be replaced by constant expressions with implementation-defined values that are greater than or equal to those shown:

 -  maximum representable finite floating-point number, (1 - b\ :sup:`-p`)b\ :sup:`emax`